FStarLang/fstar-vscode-assistant/README.md

 Note: The formatting feature needs to be improving F*'s pretty printer.
 It doesn't always produce the nicest looking code.

+### Interrupting or Killing the Prover

+Sometimes, a proof can take a long time for Z3 to check.
+If you want to abandon the proof search you can kill the underlying Z3 process and ask F* to restart it.
+The following command does that for you:

+* fstar-vscode-assistant/kill-and-restart-solver (Ctrl+; Ctrl+c): Kills and restarts
+  the Z3 process for the current document

+Also, if you're working on F* itself, sometimes it is useful to kill all the F* processes associated with an editor session, so you can rebuild fstar.exe.

+* fstar-vscode-assistant/kill-all (Ctrl+; Ctrl+Shift+c): Will kill and F* processes (and their sub-processes) for all documents.
+If you want to resume checking a document, you need to restart F* for that document by using the Restart command (Ctrl+; Ctrl+.)

 ### Workspace folders

 If you have a .fst.config.json file in a folder, you can open the folder as a workspace